-This article attempts to articulate the steps to take immediately when you’re under attack from this form of attack… something I’ve nicknamed the “Domino Attack”.
+This article articulates the steps to immediately take when you’re under attack from this form of attack… something I’ve nicknamed the “Domino Attack”.
 This attack has distinct phases which the hackers exploit in sequence.
 Interrupt the sequence as early as possible with evasive action and good training by employees using tools like CyberHoot to help them spot phishing attacks, and to help them protect their passwords religiously!
 If you’re interested in training your employees visit the CyberHoot.com training website and we’ll connect you to one of our resellers.

 Phase 1 of the ‘Domino Breach’:

 A client, Finance@IronCladCookware.com received an email from a vendor they regularly deal with that asked them to review a password protected invoice in Google Docs, Drop Box, or other online location.
 While unusual, the vendor was an important one we deal with regularly so we dutifully complied.
 Come to find out the vendor’s email domain was off by just one letter (for example: Twirlstool.com email may come from Twrlstool.com – missing an i).
 The website that we logged into stole one of our employee’s username and password credentials.
 The hackers now scanned for every unique email address in every folder of that compromised mailbox at our company.